Panzerschrek/U-00DC-Sprache/source/compilers_common_lib/README.md

 ### Internal LLD

-If the compiler was built with LLD libraries this internal LLD may be used for producing executable and shared library files.
+If the compiler was built with LLD libraries, this internal LLD may be used for producing executable and shared library files.

 When building the project form the LLVM sources, in order to build the compiler with LLD you need to specify path to LLD sources via LLVM_EXTERNAL_LLD_SOURCE_DIR cmake option.
 LLD libraries build must be also enabled via LLVM_TOOL_LLD_BUILD cmake option.
-Also libunwind sources (a part of the LLVM project) must exist near LLVM source directory.
+Also *libunwind* sources (a part of the LLVM project) must exist near LLVM source directory.

 When building with prebuilt LLVM, LLD will be included in the compiler, if this prebuilt LLVM libraries contain LLD libraries.